Practical tips for welding: tungsten electrodes

 Hands off tungsten electrodes with thorium!

 TIG welding electrodes with thorium oxide as a doping element are extremely harmful to health due to their radioactive properties and are now banned in several countries.
 The German statutory accident insurance »DGUV« information 208-049 refers to the fact that thorium oxide-containing tungsten electrodes according to Section 4.2 (1) of TRGS 528 “may only be used for product-specific requirements (compelling technical reasons)” and that the provisions of the Radiation Protection Ordinance must be observed.
-So hands off tungsten electrodes with thorium!
+For companies, the use of thorium-containing TIG electrodes is subject to strict regulations.
+It's best to keep your hands off tungsten electrodes with thorium!

 Is there a type of TIG welding electrode that can be used for any welding task?

-Yes, there is: E3® (purple).
-This tungsten electrode is a long-lasting TIG welding electrode that guarantees the best results.
+Yes, there is: E3® PRO (purple & gold) and E3® (purple).
+Both tungsten electrodes are a long-lasting TIG welding electrodes that guarantee best results.
 It is not only a better alternative to other electrodes for the welder and his health, but also for the environment.
-Grinding dust, filter dust and leftover pieces are not hazardous waste, and transport and storage do not require any special protective measures because the E3® welding electrodes are absolutely free of radioactive components.
+Grinding dust, filter dust and leftover pieces are not hazardous waste, and transport and storage do not require any special protective measures because the E3® PRO as well as the E3® welding electrodes are absolutely free of radioactive components.

-The E3® tungsten electrodes comply with the EN ISO 6848 standard and, like all TIG welding electrodes from the ABICOR BINZEL product portfolio, are manufactured in our own production network and are characterized by the highest product quality.
-Each packaging of our E3® tungsten electrodes has a batch number, which guarantees traceability if necessary.
+E3® PRO and E3® tungsten electrodes comply with the EN ISO 6848 standard and, like all TIG welding electrodes from the ABICOR BINZEL product portfolio, are manufactured in our own production network and are characterized by the highest product quality.
+Each packaging of the E3® as well as the E3® PRO tungsten electrodes has a batch number, which guarantees traceability if necessary.
 Upon request, you can also receive a production certificate and a safety data sheet.
 Please feel free to contact us.

-The advantages of the E3® welding electrodes at a glance:
+The advantages of the E3® PRO and E3® welding electrodes at a glance:

 • »Cool« electrode tip